microsoft/unilm/beit3/README.md

 ### Architecture

 We use [Magneto](https://arxiv.org/abs/2210.06423) with decoupled Multiway Transformer as the backbone architecture.
+Magneto can have better training stability and obtain better performance across modalities (such as vision, and language).
 The implementation is based on the [torchscale](https://github.com/microsoft/torchscale/blob/main/torchscale/model/BEiT3.py) package.

 ## Setup